Jiří Procházka: Personal life

-Procházka is well-known as a devoted follower of the Bushido principles, the samurai moral values and Miyamoto Musashi's teachings and philosophy, especially Musashi's The Book of Five Rings, which Procházka considers a life-changing book for him.
+Procházka is well known as a devoted follower of the Bushido principles, the samurai moral values and Miyamoto Musashi's teachings and philosophy, especially Musashi's The Book of Five Rings, which Procházka considers a life-changing book for him.

 He is a supporter of FC Zbrojovka Brno and was involved in organized football hooliganism, including pre-arranged fights, until he started his professional combat sports career.

 Besides his native Czech, Procházka is conversational in English and has actively improved his proficiency in the language since joining the promotion.
 Procházka is also conversational in Japanese, having mostly fought in the country for the latter half of the 2010s.

 While competing in UFC and Rizin FF, Procházka attended Masaryk University for his bachelor's degree, majoring in security forces physical fitness policy.
 He is also a graduate of his local Protective Service Secondary Academy (Czech: SOŠ OOM), now the Brno's School of Law & Security (Czech: BPA).
-He has also earned a Master's degree in Security and Strategic Studies from Masaryk University’s School of Special & Sports Education of Security Bodies while competing in the UFC.
+He has also earned a master's degree in Security and Strategic Studies from Masaryk University's School of Special & Sports Education of Security Bodies while competing in the UFC.

 Procházka is known for his catchphrase, "BJP" (B'e-y'e-p'e; /cs/).
 It is the Czech initialism for "Bomby jak piča(!)"
 (English: Bomb The Shit Out of 'Em[!] or Bomb-'em-up[!]), it is Procházka's battle cry and also the name of his merchandise brand.

 His nickname, Denisa, is a girl's name in the Czech language equivalent to the English Denise, and Deniska.
 It originated during a training camp, where Procházka had responded to his trainer's call for another fighter, who was a girl called Denisa.

 Since 2017, Procházka has lived in a cottage about 30 minutes outside of his hometown of Brno, near a reservoir.
 The cottage was previously thought to have electricity but no gas and or water connection.
-This was later debunked by Jiri himself in a YouTube video, stating that he has the aforementioned utilities.
+This was later debunked by Procházka himself in a YouTube video, stating that he has the aforementioned utilities.